dangminhduc/aws-solution-architecture-professional-note/README.md

 - Using AD Connector in the AWS Directory Service as a directory gateway to forward directory requests.
 Connect IAM Identity Center to the self-managed AD by using the AD Connector.
   - Trust relationship between AWS Managed Microsoft AD and the self-managed AD should be two-way and can not be one-way.
 - AWS Identity and Access Management (IAM) Access Analyzer helps to identify resources in your organization and accounts, such as S3 buckets or IAM roles, that are shared with an external entity.
+- You can only attach permission boundary only to a user or role, not a group
+- SCPs are not available in an organization in which only consolidated billing is enabled.
+For SCPs to be available, you must enable all features in the organization.
+-

+## Database
+- Timestream is a serverless time series database which can be use to store and analyze events.
+  - Compare to traditional relational databases, it cost less.
+  - Has no limit in storage
+  - 2 tiers of storage: memory store and magnetic store.
+  - Based on retention policies, data can be moved from memory store to magnetic store for optimize cost
+  - Scheduled query can be used for reports, or for alarms that detect anomalies
+  - Timestream offers a choice of two databases: Amazon Timestream for LiveAnalytics and Amazon Timestream for InfluxDB.
+- In Amazon DocumentDB, storage scales automatically up to 128 TiB in Instance-based Clusters, and 4 PiB in Amazon DocumentDB Elastic Clusters

 ## Cognito
 - To enable guest access with Cognito, enable unauthenticated access in Cognito Identity Pool.
 Then guest users can request an identity ID via GetId API